hotwax/oms-documentation/Journeys/Email integration/Promise date change communication.md

 ### Step 2: Prepare for Email Notification

-The BulkSendPromiseDateChange service will pick up all the updated sales order items.
-This service processes the data and prepares it for the email notification.  `fromDate` and `toDate` and brings all the sales order items whose promise dates have changed.
+The BulkSendPromiseDateChange service picks up all the updated sales order items.
+This service processes the data and prepares it for the email notification by bringing all the sales order items whose promise dates have changed between `fromDate` and `toDate`.

 ### Step 3: Call `sendDeliveryDateChangedNotification` service
 After bringing all the updated items in response, the BulkSendPromiseDateChange service calls the `sendDeliveryDateChangedNotification` service for each item.